Q1: Which of the following three is the strongest password?

 - Yes, I will do so if my CEO asks me.

 - I will only execute the transaction after I got confirmation from the CEO through another channel.

 A: The correct answer is 2.
-Only if you get it confirmed via another channel (e.g. phone) - which should be defined in a procedure - you should execute the transaction.
+Only if you get it confirmed via another channel (e.g. a phone call to the trusted number, initiated by you) - which should be defined in a procedure - you should execute the transaction.
 Criminals could have hacked the email account from the CEO or pretend to be the CEO by faking the CEO's email address.

 Q28: If you suddenly see the following page in the browser, is it a good idea to claim your present?

 A: The correct answer is 2.
 If something is too good or too unbelievable to be true it's just not true.
 This is a fake page, the only intention of the criminals to set up this page is to scam you.